 The pan-roasted salmon was unmatched.
-Salmon is one of my favorite foods, but I don’t like it smoked, and a pan friend usually doesn’t spark my interest.
+Salmon is one of my favorite foods, but I don’t like it smoked, and a pan fried usually doesn’t spark my interest.
 But if it were pan-fried the way Chef Charles Wiley has it done in his kitchen, then I’d order it more often!
 The outside was so crispy, and the middle was flaky to perfection.
 The mustard hollandaise sauce paired perfectly with it, and the side of brussels sprouts and caramelized onion gnocchi topped off the dish nearly to perfection.

 The BEST Dinner with Mountain Views Scottsdale Arizona

 Kyle ordered the Niman ranch tenderloin of beef with a red wine demi, bleu cheese fondue, and truffled mash.
 We always try each other’s meals, so I can happily confirm that it was amazing!
 I can’t believe I’m saying this, but I even tried the bleu cheese fondue, and it’s actually something I would order!
 I am not a bleu cheese person, but this tasted so soft and creamy!
 I don’t think you can go wrong with whatever you order from Heart ’61.
 They obviously know what they’re doing back there!